 Who

-Dave Greene, a Gooding, Idaho resident, held corporate healthcare leadership roles before spending more than a decade advising both private and public leadership teams.
+David Greene, a Gooding, Idaho resident, held corporate healthcare leadership roles before spending more than a decade advising both private and public leadership teams.
 He holds degrees in Organizational Psychology and an MBA, with additional focus on economics, financial planning, and civics.

 Dave leads discussion-based conversations with high school students, professionals, and community groups.
 These discussions have taken place in libraries, classrooms, corporate conference rooms, podcast conversations, and occasionally at that big table in the back of the restaurant.